-The Photographic Archive of the Société Jersiaise contains over 60,000 images dating from the mid 1840s to the present day and is the principal Jersey collection of nineteenth and early twentieth century photography.
-The Island of Jersey has played host to a rich photographic history as a territory lying on the cusp of Britain and France, the two cultures responsible for pioneering the medium of photography itself.
+The Photographic Archive of the Société Jersiaise contains over 80,000 images dating from the mid 1840s to the present day and is the principal Jersey collection of nineteenth and early twentieth century photography.
+The Island of Jersey has played host to a rich photographic history as a territory lying on the cusp of Britain and France, two cultures that were prominent the development the medium of photography itself.

 Prints and Enlargements